April 13, 2024

 • A lot of the hard work has been done for you.
 You don’t need to hire a development team, draw a launch strategy, set up systems like logistics, suppliers, etc., and in some cases, find your first customers.
 The founder has already done these for you.

-• Rather than starting an idea that may not be profitable, acquire an established business with the potential for growth.
+• Rather than starting an idea that may not be profitable, acquire an established business with growth potential.

 • Streamlines the buying/selling process and makes acquisition conversations shorter.